 Madison McCartha is a black queer poet and multimedia artist with recent work (now or soon) in Black Warrior Review, Denver Quarterly, The Fanzine, jubilat, Prelude, Yalobusha Review and elsewhere.
 His debut book of poetry, FREAKOPHONE WORLD, is forthcoming from Inside the Castle in 2021.
 Madison holds an MFA from the University of Notre Dame, and is a PhD student at UC Santa Cruz.

-Rebekah Smith is a translator, writer, scholar, bookmaker, and editor at Ugly Duckling Presse.
+Rebekah Smith is a writer and translator, and an editor at Ugly Duckling Presse.